 As soon as the chicken and vegetables are done, turn the heat down on the grill and place the flour tortillas on the grill.
-They don’t take long to cook so keep a watchful eye on them.
-Try not to turn them more than once.
+They don’t take long to cook, so keep a watchful eye on them.
+Try not to turn them over more than once.

-If this doesn’t get you drooling nothing will!
+If my chicken fajitas bar doesn’t get you drooling, nothing will!
 Remember that people eat with their eyes first, so make sure your presentation is worthy of the deliciousness you just prepared.

-Have fun with your Fajita Bar.
+Have fun with your Chicken Fajitas Bar.
 Add your favorite toppings and switch out any of the other ingredients to make this fiesta just how you like it.
-My wife loves mango so I like to use it in my salsa, but cantaloupe or peaches work really well too.
+My wife loves mango, so I like to use it in my salsa, but cantaloupe or peaches work really well too.

 Making a chicken fajitas bar lets your family and friends add the ingredients they like to their fajitas.
 If you like cheese, add shredded cheddar or Monterey Jack to the bar.
 You can also make a tomato salsa to add another option, and guacamole and sour cream are also welcome additions to the fajita bar.